Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Abstract

 \section{Abstract}

-We consider maximal operators acting on vector valued functions, that is functions taking values on $\complex^d,$ that incorporate matrix weights in their definitions.
+We consider maximal operators acting on vector valued functions, that is, functions taking values on $\complex^d,$ that incorporate matrix weights in their definitions.
 We show vector valued estimates, in the sense of Fefferman--Stein inequalities, for such operators.
 These are proven using an extrapolation result for convex body valued functions due to Bownik and Cruz-Uribe.
 Finally, we show an $\mathrm{H}^1$-$\mathrm{BMO}$ duality for matrix valued functions and we apply the previous vector valued estimates to show upper bounds for biparameter paraproducts.
-For the reader's convenience, we include an appendix explaining how to adapt the extrapolation for real convex body valued functions of Bownik and Cruz-Uribe to the setting of complex convex body valued functions that we treat.
+For the reader's convenience, we include an appendix explaining how to adapt the extrapolation for real convex body valued functions of Bownik and Cruz-Uribe to the setting of complex convex body valued functions that we treat.\\ \textit{2020 Mathematics Subject Classification:} 42B25, 42B30, 42B35.\\ \textit{Keywords:} convex set valued functions, maximal operators, matrix weights, Fefferman--Stein vector valued estimates, paraproducts, matrix weighted matrix valued $\mathrm{BMO},$ $\mathrm{H}^1$-$\mathrm{BMO}$ duality.